-You can talk about projects that you worked on during internships, work experience placements or college course work depending on your experience.
+You can talk about software projects that you worked on during internships, work experience placements or college course work depending on your experience.
 Any experience you have is valuable so don’t undermine the knowledge you gained through it.
 When speaking about those past projects, a great answer would include a description, objectives, stakeholders and the impact of the project – or the “what,” “who,” “how” and “why.”
-This will help you demonstrate that you have a good understanding of the whole process and not only the technical side of things.
+This will help you demonstrate that you have a good understanding of the whole development process and not only the technical side of things.
 It’s a good idea to include measures of success if they’re relevant, i.e. “It helped people do x easier,” “It automated this process saving x amount of time for the team,” etc. This shows that you care about the impact of your work.

 “Interviewers start with a total blank page and have a very short amount of time”